What is fibromyalgia in children?

 burning, soreness, stiffness, aching, or gnawing pain.
 There may be sore spots in

 certain parts of the muscles.
-It may feel similar to arthritis, but it’s not a condition
+It may feel similar to arthritis, but it doesn't damage

-that gets worse.
-And it doesn't damage muscles or bones.
-Other common symptoms of
+muscles or bones.
+Other common symptoms of fibromyalgia include:

 The symptoms of fibromyalgia can seem like other health conditions.
 Make sure your